Z323323/Group-theory-elements/README.md

 # Group theory elements

-I recommend the use of Zn.py to figure out things, otherwise this document will be like reading hieroglyphs.
+I recommend the use of Zn.py to figure out things.

 ## Multiplicative groups, (cyclic) subgroups and generators
 <p>